 Moving is stressful and expensive.
 You don’t want your belongings damaged or lost.
 When you hire a professional moving company, it can be a bit anxiety-filled.
 No one wants their belongings to be broken or destroyed when they reach their destination during a move.
 So the question of, do moving companies have insurance?
 This is a good question; this blog will answer and give some information regarding insurance!

 Moving companies often offer some version of moving insurance.
 Moving insurance is a type of insurance policy that covers the cost of replacing your belongings if they are damaged or lost during the move.
 This kind of insurance is purchased before your move.
 The most common type of moving insurance is reimbursement coverage, which pays for any items that were damaged or lost during transit.
 Additional coverage may be available for some kinds of things, such as artwork and antiques.

 How Much Moving Insurance Do You Need?

 This really varies from person to person and situation to situation.
 The amount of moving services coverage you need depends on how much stuff you’re moving, how far it’s going, and what type of goods they are.
-We recommend that you contact your local agent to get an estimate before booking a move with a professional mover.
+We recommend contacting your local agent to get an estimate before booking a move with a professional mover.

 If you’re moving within the state or just across town, chances are that your belongings will be covered by your homeowner’s policy or renter’s policy.
-However, if you’re moving long-distance or internationally, then you may need additional coverage from an insurance agency specializing in these types of moves.
+However, if you’re moving long-distance or internationally, you may need additional coverage from an insurance agency specializing in these moves.